MicrosoftDocs/bing-docs/bing-docs/bing-image-search/overview.md

 - [Image Search API](how-to/get-images.md), which you use to search the web for images that the user requested.
 - [Trending Images API](how-to/trending-images.md), which you use the get images that are trending.
-- [Image Insights API](how-to/image-insights.md), which you use to get insights about an image such as visually similar images or places where you can buy the product seen in the image.

 > [!NOTE]
-> Do not use Image Insights API.
-Instead use [Visual Search API](../bing-visual-search/overview.md) to get insights about an image.
+> Use [Visual Search API](../bing-visual-search/overview.md) to get insights about an image.

 By default, Image Search API returns images that the user requested.
 But if you want to have some control over what Bing returns, see the following search features: